xico2001pt/lpoo-jetpack-joyride/docs/README.md

 #### Primitive Obsession and Data Clump

 Currently, the size of the arena is represented as two integers, which are used several times in different parts of the code.
 This code smell can be fixed by creating a class which will be responsible for managing these variables.

 #### Long Parameter List

 The method checkBoxCollision() has eight arguments, receiving two points and two dimensions.
-This issue can be solved by change the given parameters to classes that group the variables.
+This issue can be solved by changing the given parameters to classes that'll group the variables.

 ### Object-Orientation Abusers

 #### Switch Statements

 The method responsible to interpret the user input has a lot of if statements to map each input key to an action.
 Unfortunately, it's not easy to solve this problem, as there are no obvious alternatives.
 The function responsible for generating random obstacles also has the same issue.

 ### Change Preventers

 #### Parallel Inheritance Hierarchies

 As we are using the MVC architecture, this implies that almost every object from the Model should have a controller and viewer class.
 Each game state also need to have a correspondent controller and viewer.
-We thought a lot about this code smell and seems to be no easy fix for this problem without violating the SOLID principles.
+We thought a lot about this code smell and we haven't encountered an easy fix for this problem without violating the SOLID principles yet.

 ### Dispensables

 #### Comments

-As our project is still in the beginning, it has a lot of comments to help us to understand what we're doing (specially TODO's).
+As our project is still in the beginning, it has a lot of comments to help us to understand what we're doing (especially TODO's).
 This should (and will) be fixed in the final delivery.

 #### Duplicate Code

 Currently, we have a method that has a lot of code fragments which are identical, as we are still thinking about the structure of that specific part.
 We think that this can be fixed improving the code structure and creating generic methods.

 #### Data Class